PainterQubits/Unitful.jl/docs/src/conversion.md

      2.0
 ```

-In the first case, an array with a concrete type can be created.
+In the first case, an array with a concrete type is created.
 Good
 performance should be attainable.
+The second case invokes promotion so that an
-The second and third cases fall back to
+array of concrete type can be created.
+The third case falls back to an abstract
-increasingly abstract types, which cannot be stored efficiently and will
-incur a performance penalty.
-The second case at least provides enough information
+type, which cannot be stored efficiently and will incur a performance penalty.
+An additional benefit of having a concrete type is that we can dispatch on the
-to permit dispatch on the dimensions of the array's elements:
+dimensions of the array's elements:

 ```jldoctest
 julia> f{T<:Unitful.Length}(x::AbstractArray{T}) = sum(x)